Thank you for your feedback, it means a lot to us.

 This form is used for documentation feedback only.
 Learn how to get help with HubSpot.

 Last updated: March 17, 2023

 Build a consistent online experience for your business with HubSpot's website tools.
 Using an intuitive drag and drop editor with pre-built themes, you can create and edit content across your website.
 If you have an existing website, you can install the HubSpot tracking code to track visitor behavior and capture form submissions.
 You can also host only certain parts of your site on HubSpot, such as landing pages to convert leads or a blog to grow your subscribers.

 If you're a developer, you may prefer to build your website locally using the HubSpot CMS CLI.
 Learn more about developing on the HubSpot CMS.

-HubSpot's blog tool enables you to focus on writing engaging content to grow your subscriber base.
-You can tag your posts, manage blog authors, and moderate comments.
-You can also set up blog subscription options to notify readers when you publish a new blog post.
+You can use HubSpot's blog tools to write engaging content to grow your subscriber base.
+To manage your blog content, you can use features such as blog tags, blog authors, and comment moderation.
+You can also set up blog subscription emails to notify readers when you publish a new blog post.

 To engage with other users and get more out of your HubSpot tools, join the HubSpot Community.
 You can see examples from peers, get tips and advice from experts, learn how to troubleshoot common issues, and submit feedback to the Product team.